jackokring/KRTPluginADemo/docs/rocket.md

 I'm tunning the include and excludes to ignore the many `~/Rack/plugins/**` source files to speed scanning my own source. `"../**": true` in `settings.json` perhaps (I mean I don't want it to exclude the directory `~/Rack/plugins/KRTPluginA` and apparently it doesn't).
 I've also added the markdown for this blog into the project.
 This makes it easier to edit in the one place now that VSCode is much, much faster due to also having all the unused extensions switched off.

 I'm cleaning up the archives of older versions as they aren't much use to me or even to others as the `2.2.3` version of Rack is quite nice and stable.
+And apparently I have to exclude the same header search from this repo and "this markdown like C" needs the extensions for C too, as it's part of the workspace now with its own `settings.json`.

 ## 2.26.29
 TBC